Camp Blood (film): Plot

 After spending the day doing menial tasks such as collecting firewood and setting up camp, the group have a campfire, wanting to tell ghost stories.
 Harris reveals that she does indeed know the story of the Camp and of the clown, and tells them the story.
 Twenty years prior, a man by the name of Stanley Cunningham was fired from his job, and came home to find his girlfriend Marylou in bed with a man named Nathan.
 Stanley knocked them both out in a fit of rage, put them in the trunk of his car, donned a clown mask, and drove them out to the camp where he proceeded to murder them.
 The police found the bodies three weeks later, but Stanley Cunningham disappeared, never to be seen again.
 Although, over the years people have gone missing, and some townsfolk claim to have seen the clown wander the woods from time to time.
 Steve, Jay and Nicole enjoy the story, believing it to be just a story Harris made up to spook them.
 But Tricia gets creeped out by it, and is unnerved for the rest of the night.

 After the group settles down into their respective tents for the night, the group awake in the morning to find the burnt-out carcass of Harris on the campfire.
 Tricia begins to panic, believing that the clown story is true, and they're going to be picked off one by one.
 Steve calms her down, reaffirming that it was just a story Harris concocted to scare them, and nothing more.
 Whoever killed Harris, though, has to still be out in the woods, and they need to leave as soon as possible.
 Steve begins to lead the group back to Jay's car, but Nicole sprains her ankle, forcing the group to have to carry her.
 The clown appears, and gets into a fight with Steve, who pulls out his survival knife to defend himself.
-The fight ends with Steve’s death as he gets his arm and head hacked into with the machete.
+The fight ends with Steve's death as he gets his arm and head hacked into with the machete.
 The clown punches Tricia, and intimidates Jay to back off as the clown carries Nicole away.
-Tricia and Jay fight over Steve's knife, but Jay punches Tricia, and goes to get Nicole back, leaving Tricia on her own to escape on her own.
+Tricia and Jay fight over Steve's knife, but Jay punches Tricia, and goes to get Nicole back, leaving Tricia to escape on her own.